Bachelor of Arts Degree

 In order to be considered for acceptance to Graceland, an applicant most provide the follow official documents containing the listed information:

-- Show academic proficiency, grade point average of 2.50 or above based on a 4.00 system.
+- Show academic proficiency.
+Have a grade point average of 2.50 or above based on a 4.00 system.

-- Competency in the English language A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based); or an IELTS equivalent score of 6.0; or a DuoLingo equivalent score of 90, is required for applicants whose primary language is not English.
+- Competency in the English language.
+A TOEFL score of 550 (paper-based), 213 (computer-based) or 80 (internet-based); or an IELTS equivalent score of 6.0; or a DuoLingo equivalent score of 90, is required for applicants whose primary language is not English.
 If you are unable to access a testing location due to COVID-19 in your country, please contact your Admissions Counselor regarding alternative English proficiency assessment options.

 - Rank in upper 50% of the class.

-- Have either a minimum composite ACT score of 21 or a minimum combined SAT score of 1060.
+- Optional - either a minimum composite ACT score of 21 or a minimum combined SAT score of 1060.

 - Show Financial Support.
 If applying for financial aid, an International Financial Aid Application is required.
 Advising and support services are provided by the Intercultural Office and the academic advisor.
 All forms are available through the Admissions Office or online.